Lumen Dei Ministry offers and promotes the Traditional Latin Mass, also known as, the Extraordinary Form of the Roman Rite.

 (Liturgical note: the Gloria is omitted until Christmas Day, except on feasts.)

-Mass In The Extraordinary Form Of The Roman Catholic Rite is at 6:00 P.M on the second Friday of the month
+Mass In The Extraordinary Form Of The Roman Catholic Rite is at 6:30 P.M on the SECOND THURSDAY OF THE MONTH

 1860 Northwest 18th Terrace

 Sunday High Mass Schedule 9:30 A.M.
 Holy Sacrifice of the Mass.
 Confession is usually available 30 minutes before Mass (arriving early is recommended).